 It’s a slow-growing plant and didn’t grow a ton while I had it inside.
 But once I started dragging it outside for the spring and summer, it really took off!

-How to prune a yucca cane plant
+How to prune a yucca

-Yucca plants do require some tidying to keep them looking their best.
+Yucca plants do require some pruning.
 While a lot of yellow, brown, or bent leaves is likely a sign of a problem, it’s normal for the bottom leaves to wilt and die off occasionally.
+You can trim off any dead or unsightly foliage.
+Make sure to wear thick gloves and a long-sleeved shirt.
+The leaves are SHARP!

 If your plant is getting too large, you might want to discourage growth by cutting it back a bit.
 To stop your yucca cane plant from getting any bigger, you can cut off the top portion of the trunk.
 Eventually new offshoots should sprout from this area.